 Bottom line?
 Secure your site.

-Most modern hosts provide Let’s Encrypt security certificates which allow you to add a layer of security to your website for free.
+Most modern hosts provide Let’s Encrypt security certificates which allow you to add a layer of security to your website, for free.
 We include them in our Care Packages, for example.
-Once your security certificate is installed you can use Why No Padlock to find those pesky insecure elements.
+Once you’ve installed your security certificate, you can use Why No Padlock to find those pesky insecure elements.

 What’s Stopping You?

 A digital marketing strategy is only as good as the weakest link.
 Use these four tools to get your website working like it should.
-If you’re looking for a partner to help you execute a digital growth strategy, let’s talk.
+A fast secure website can be your company’s best salesperson; rewarding you with increased visits, click, leads, and ultimately, conversions.